khatington/Cosy_Homes/README.md

 - `Cosy homes`: the company website which includes details of the company, the location, the products and the user login. `index.html` is the home page of this website.
 - `Micro:Bit_Program.js`: the functionality for the `Micro:Bit`, PIR sensors and LEDs.
 - `tester LED.py`: the code to establish connection between user account and `Firebase`.
-- `student-107787-lc-brief`: simple porfolio containing more details of the project.
+- `student-107787-lc-brief`: simple porfolio containing more details and references of this project.

 ### Criteria
 - Create a comapny website that sells 'smart home products' with a user account connected to a database ,`Firebase`.